ERBringHorvath/SeqForge/README.md

 `multiblast extract-contig` will generate a multi-FASTA file of all contigs harboring a matching <br /> sequence identified by `multiblast query` based on the default or user-defined thresholds.

-This program was designed for use with metagenome mining, as metagenomic assemblies are often too large to explore using a genome browser.
-If short-read assembly methods are used, contigs harboring genes of interest may be extracted; contigs will likely be more tractible to parsing using a genome browser if manual annotation is needed.
+This program was designed for use with metagenome mining, as metagenomic assemblies are often too large to explore using a genome browser (i.e., loaded into memory).
+If short-read assembly methods are used, extracted contig file will likely be more tractible to parsing using a genome browser if manual annotation is needed.

 ## Split multi-FASTA files